viktech/Writing/SynPuzzleOne.md

 Hello, Syn.
 I want to play a game.

 A great information security professional will have a good sense of context and meta-analysis.
-Do you have what it takes to find a key to your handcuffs?
+Do you have what it takes to find a way out of your handcuffs?

 83 104 195 160 114 107 121 32 66 49 116 101